 There are over 2,500 fountains in Rome.
 Whilst walking around the city, you’ll see hundreds of small fountains and water spouts.
 They’re called nasoni, which means nose, because they look like little noses.
 The fountains provide clean drinking water and it’s safe to drink from them so fill up your water bottle, stay hydrated and avoid over-priced vending stalls.
-A good idea are Collapsible Water Bottles they take up little room, are collapsable when not in use and are much more environmentally friendly than plastic water bottles.
+A good idea are Collapsible Water Bottles they take up little room, fit neatly in your bag, are collapsable when not in use and are much more environmentally friendly than plastic water bottles.

 There are a few other things you might want to avoid in Rome.
-Unless you’re willing to hand over €5 to a Gladiator then avoid having your photo taken with one at the Colosseum.
+Unless you’re willing to hand over €5 to a ‘gladiator’ avoid having your photo taken with one at the Colosseum.
 If you see a rose on the floor around the Spanish Steps don’t pick it up – once it’s in your hand someone will ask you to pay for it.

 Where to stay in Rome

 I like to stay somewhere that’s less than a fifteen-minute walk to the main sights and attractions.
 It might cost a little more but you’ll save both time on travelling into the city and money on transport.
 I can recommend the following hotels, both of which I’ve stayed in.